Films for international festivals

 The International Department also has direct, confidential relationships with various major festivals.
 We can arrange for the copies of your film to be delivered to festivals.

-The subtitles made for Finnish film weeks by The Finnish Film Foundation can also be used for commercial purposes.
+The subtitles made for Finnish film weeks organized by the Finnish Film Foundation can also be used for commercial purposes.

 When your film has been selected for a festival

 The International Department is responsible for distributing screening copies of films to international festivals.
 Distribution takes place mainly through a digital cloud service, but physical DCP and film copies are also still used.
-The screening copy is transferred electronically and safely to the festival server through the cloud service.
+The screening copy is transferred safely online to the festival server through the cloud service.

 Once a film has been invited to a festival, the film makers can apply for travel support so they can network and meet audiences in person: